 Research what it takes to become a process server.
 Learn about education requirements, job duties, average wages and job outlook to find out if this is the career for you.
-Schools offering Database Administration degrees can also be found in these popular choices.
+Schools offering Computer Systems Administration degrees can also be found in these popular choices.

 Career Information At a Glance

 Process servers hand deliver legal papers, including summonses and subpoenas, for local and state governments.
 The following chart gives you an overview of what you need to know about entering this field.

 |Training Required||State- or county-approved training course|